airbytehq/airbyte/docs/integrations/sources/linkedin-ads.md

 #### For Airbyte Open Source

+1. Navigate to the Airbyte Open Source dashboard.
+2. Click Sources and then click + New source.
+3. On the Set up the source page, select LinkedIn Ads from the Source type dropdown.
+4. Enter a name for the LinkedIn Ads connector.
+5. To authenticate:
 - Select an option from the Authentication dropdown:
   1. **OAuth2.0:** Enter your **Client ID**, **Client Secret** and **Refresh Token**.
 Please note that the refresh token expires after 12 months.
   2. **Access Token:** Enter your **Access Token**.
 Please note that the access token expires after 60 days.